cmugpi/cmugpi.github.io/topics/git/git-commands/index.md

 $ git push origin master
 {% endhighlight %}

-You may have to replace "origin" with the name of the upstream you want to push to (if you cloned the repository, it will be "origin" by default).
+You may have to replace "origin" with the name of the upstream to which you want to push (if you cloned the repository, it will be "origin" by default).
 You may also have to replace "master" with the branch you want to push changes from.

 There's a trick you can do to shorten this command: